 I was losing faith in humanity with every person who stood on the window sill.

-Until my eight-year-old daughter jumped up there and did this:
+Until it was our turn and our eight-year-old daughter jumped up there and did this:

-It was probably one of my proudest moments, I am a little ashamed to say.
+It was probably one of my proudest moments as a parent.

-With no prompting, our third grader got up there and schooled an entire room of adults.
+With no prompting whatsoever, our third grader got up there and schooled an entire room of adults.

 I will even show your guests how to do it.